Diamidophosphate: Reactions

-Heating hydrated salts induces loss of ammonia to form oligophosphates and polyphosphates.
+Heating hydrated salts induces the loss of ammonia to form oligophosphates and polyphosphates.

 Diamidophosphate inhibits urease enzymes by blocking up the active site, binding to two nickel centers.
 Diamidophosphate mimics the urea hydrolysis intermediate.

 Diamidophosphate is tribasic, and the amine groups may also lose hydrogen to form more metallic salts.
 With silver, further reactions can yield explosive salts: tetrasilver orthodiamidophosphate (AgO)3P(NH2)NHAg, and pentasilver orthodiamidophosphate (AgO)3P(NHAg)2.

 Organic esters and amides

 Numerous organic derivatives are known.
 One example is phenyl phosphorodiamidate.